AegirCoop/aegir-coop-docs/by-laws/by-law1.md

 ### [2.1.
 Qualifying shares](#21-qualifying-shares) [](commentary/by-law1.md#21-qualifying-shares){: .fa .fa-question-circle}

 To become a member, a person must subscribe the following number of qualifying shares.
-The value of a common shares is ten dollars ($10.00) each and preferred shares is one dollar ($1.00) each.
+The value of common shares is ten dollars ($10.00) each and preferred shares is one dollar ($1.00) each.

 Number of common shares | Number of preferred shares | Total
 ----------------------- | -------------------------- | -----